isomerpages/moe-bukitviewpri/_bvps-experience/Curriculum/Curriculum.md

 and co-curricular programmes.
 The Total Curriculum in BVPS is guided by the principles of Care, Choice and Challenge, as we nurture and empower Bukit Viewans steeped in the GR<sup>2</sup>IT school values and ARC learning dispositions.
-Through the BVPS learning experiences of Borderless learning, Values-driven curriculum, Positive behavioural support system, and Strengths-based approach, we aim to achieve our vision of developing Self-Directed Learners, Confident Leaders and Caring Citizens equipped with 21<sup>st</sup> Century Competencies.</p>
+Through the BVPS learning experiences of <strong>B</strong>orderless learning, <strong>V</strong>alues-driven curriculum, <strong>P</strong>ositive behavioural support system, and <strong>S</strong>trengths-based approach, we aim to achieve our vision of developing Self-Directed Learners, Confident Leaders and Caring Citizens equipped with 21<sup>st</sup> Century Competencies.</p>
 </td>
 </tr>
 <tr>